 - participate in the academic and social life of the College of Agricultural Sciences

 Participation in ALL program events is mandatory for all FDP Fellows.
 FDP participants will be responsible for their own cultural program while at Penn State University.

 Selection Process and Criteria

 Participants in the FDP will be selected through an open, merit-based competition.
 The candidates will be evaluated through the review of the application materials and subsequent interview or/and video-conference with the American Program Coordinator.

-Electronic applications are due by 5:00 PM EST on September 15, 2015.
+Electronic applications are due by 5:00 PM Eastern Time on September 1, 2015.
 Late applications will not be accepted under any circumstances, no exceptions.
-Electronic applications must be sent to firstname.lastname@example.org.
+Electronic applications must be sent to email@example.com.

 A written application to the FDP (including the statement of purpose) will be read and evaluated by an American scholar who is the expert in a particular field of study.
 Please note that all references to the applicant name will be removed from all materials submitted to the evaluators in order to ensure the anonymity of the applicant, the objectivity of the readers.
 All applications and statements of purpose will be judged on the following criteria: